gitdeath/jellyfin-rffmpeg-swarm/README.md

 ## Development Environment

+The "development" environment is designed for testing pre-release (Release Candidate or Unstable) versions of Jellyfin, not for development of this project itself.
+It allows you to run a separate, isolated Jellyfin instance using the `:dev` image tags, which are built using the `JELLYFIN_DEV` version specified in `versions.env`.

-This repository includes a `docker-compose.dev.yml` file for testing development builds, which are tagged with `:dev` in the container registry.
+This repository includes a `docker-compose.dev.yml` file for deploying this test environment.

 ### 1. Deploy the Dev Stack
 1. Download the `docker-compose.dev.yml` file.